L2-D2/fg-tswiki/Anatomy.md

 # The Anatomy of a Computer

-Computers are made up of many parts; many of which are different for each different type of computer.
+Computers are made out of sand and oil.

+Meticulously pressed and manufactured, these components all serve different uses designed for the purpose of the computer.
+Many computers have different parts; many of which are different for each different type of computer.

 Every computer will still have the basic anatomy seen here in some form or another.

 [[_TOC_]]